santifo/Helminth_Bioinformatics_2025/course_manuals_2023/module_1_WBP1/module_1_WBP1.md

 You can now view the shiny new interactive 3D AlphaFold structure of the protein.
 The interactive molecular viewer visualizes the structure, coloured by the per-residue pLDDT confidence measure.

 Drag and drop with your mouse over the protein model to rotate it and use your mouse wheel to zoom in/out.
-You can use the right panel to visualise exons as well protein domains and features on the 3D model.
+You can use the right panel to visualise exons as well protein domains and features on the 3D model (toggle the eye or + symbol to view options).
 This might give you a better understanding of where your domains of interest are.

 <details close>
 <summary>What can I do with an AlphaFold protein structure?</summary>